 Full cancellation: Under many cases, your original principal loan balance will be forgiven according to the following schedule.
 Note that for each year you qualify for forgiveness, any interest you accrued during that year will also be forgiven.

-Partial cancellation: One type of eligibility for Perkins Loan forgiveness cancels up to 70 percent of your loan amount, plus interest you accrue in qualifying years.
+Partial cancellation: One type of eligibility for Perkins Loan forgiveness cancels up to 70% of the loan amount for AmeriCorps VISTA or Peace Corp volunteers.

 On the plus side, you can apply for pre-cancellation deferment if you’re not yet eligible but soon will be.
 This is helpful for new graduates who are short of 12 months of experience in an eligible profession.
 It keeps them from making payments on their Perkins Loans until they can start claiming forgiveness.